decentralised-dataexchange/acapy-mydata-did-protocol/README.md

 # ACA-Py plugin for MyData DID DIDComm protcol

+## Acknowledgements

+This repository was originally created as as a deliverable for Automated Data Agreement (ADA) Project.
+ADA project is part of NGI-eSSIF-Lab project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871932.

+The lead developer to this project is iGrnt.io (Sweden), supported by Linaltec (Sweden) and PrivacyAnt (Finland).

 ## ACA-Py Version Compatibility

 This plugin is compatible with ACA-Py version 0.5.6.